blageo/sethchat/README.md

 # sethchat

 A self-hosted group chat application built with Go and WebSockets.
 Designed to be simple, lightweight, and deployable for small groups who want their own private chat without relying on third-party platforms.
+This was built as a personal project for Boot.Dev.

 > ⚠️ **Note:** Communications are not end-to-end encrypted.
 Not recommended for sensitive communications.